Table of Contents

 Method 2.
 Find the Scanned Files by Checking the Scan App

-When you are not sure about the file type of your scanned files, you can check your scan app to find the default storage folder.
-Then, you are able to locate the scanned documents.
+When you are unsure about the file type of your scanned files, you can check your scan app to find the default storage folder.
+Then, you can locate the scanned documents.
 Here are the steps to check the built-in scan programs on Windows 10.

 Step 1.
 Click the search button in your Taskbar and input Scan.